Dr. L. Darryl Armstrong is the principal in L. Darryl ARMSTRONG and Associates Behavioral Public Relations LLC.

 In 1979, Armstrong moved to the U.S. Army Corps of Engineers as Chief of Public Affairs and Emergency Operations Planning for the Nashville District.
 At the time, he was one of the youngest GS-13 PAO managers in the Corps.
 During his tenure there under the District Commander's direction, he integrated the CIC planning approach on the Big South Fork National River and Recreation Area and the Tennessee-Tombigbee Waterway projects.
 Top secret clearance status.
 Q security clearance.

-Armstrong returned to TVA and served as Assistant General Manager (GS-15) for State Legislative Affairs (1981-1983); District Administrator for the 45 county Kentucky-Tennessee Districts (1983-1988), and concurrently as Counselor to Chairman of the TVA Board (1987-1989).
+Armstrong returned to TVA and served as Assistant General Manager (GS-15) for State Legislative Affairs (1981-1983); District Administrator for the 45 county Kentucky-Tennessee Districts (1983-1988), and concurrently as Aide to Chairman of the TVA Board (1987-1989).
 During this TVA tenure, Armstrong completed requirements and training for the Senior Executive Service.
 Q security clearance.